tu-annguyen/gi-undergrad-intern/README.md

 ## Part Five
-The purpose of this program is to find the shortest possible runtime given JSON input files of tasks.
+The purpose of this program is to find the shortest possible runtime given a JSON input file of tasks.
 Only one 16 core computer is given to run these tasks.

 ### Thought process
-My initial thought is to use weighted graphs to represent all the tasks to complete.
+Use weighted graphs to represent all the tasks to complete and running the Bellman-Ford algorithm to find the shortest path.
+However, the algorithm will only find the shortest path for tasks with dependencies.

+Afterwards, insert all tasks with no dependencies and the parent tasks of every depencency tree into a priority queue by shortest time first.

+Run as many tasks simultaneously from the priority queue as CPU limitations allow.

+This program is not perfect as the CPU is not fully utilized at all times.

 ### Run
-    $ python3 find_shortest_runtime.py -f <input-file>, <input-file>, ...
+    $ python3 find_shortest_runtime.py -f <input-file>

 ### Commands-line options
-    -f, --file: Specify the input file(s).
+    -f, --file: Specify the input file.

 ### Input file format
 Each input file should have one or more tasks.
 Each "task" will